icinganalysis/icinganalysis.github.io/content/Design Manuals.md

 is described with a single, averaged control volume (from [NACA-TN-2799.md](NACA-TN-2799.md)).

-The other sections go well beyond the thermal aspects, and provide much information to avoid
+The other sections go well beyond the thermal aspects, and provide much information to help avoid
 "details which have not been anticipated before the de-icing tests were started".

 ## Conclusions